AlexZhou77/ml_portfolio_optimization/README.md

 ## Monitoring the portfolio in TradingView

-We send `directions.json` and `weights.json` our TradingView account via a pre-configured webhook.
+We send `directions.json` and `weights.json` to our TradingView account via a pre-configured webhook.
 On TradingView, we use PineScript to parse the data and visualize the portfolio returns over time.
 We also generate buy and sell signals based on the predicted directions.